mae92/MutantHuntWGS/README.md

         3. I suggest making copies of your FASTQ files rather then renaming the originals in case a mistake is made during the renaming process.

         4. For this naming example "FILENAME" will be used as the input for the -n option below.

+        5. "FILENAME" should not have any spaces or punctuation, not even underscores.

 3. Open the Terminal and download and run the Docker container for MutantHuntWGS by copying and pasting the following command into the terminal: